Standard Terms And Conditions Of Service

 1.1. “this Agreement” means these Standard Terms and Conditions of Sale as read with The Company’s service contract;

 1.2.
-“The Company” means Cordell Brewer T/A Send.Marketing, including its associated and subsidiary companies, successors-in-title and assigns;
+“The Company” means Cordell Brewer T/A Creative Engineering Studio, including its associated and subsidiary companies, successors-in-title and assigns;

 1.3.
 “The Client” means the party indicated on the service contract, alternatively the party to whom The Company is providing the Service;